-If the Metal 3 API isn’t available, you can test for features using feature sets.
+If the GPU Family API isn’t available, test for features using feature sets.
 A feature set combines a Metal GPU family number with a software revision number.
 For example, to test for the first release of Metal that supported Apple family 4 GPUs, use

 MTLFeature, as shown here:

 Metal added new feature set enumerations in new versions of Apple operating systems to support new software features and GPU families, so there are many different enumeration values representing different collections of features.
 If a GPU supports a feature set, it supports all features provided by earlier members of the same family, and all features in earlier software revisions.
 For example,

 MTLFeature is version 2 of family 4, so it supports the same features as version 1, as well as all features supported by families 1, 2, and 3.
 You don’t need to test for those feature sets separately.
 Test for feature sets, from newest to oldest, until you successfully find a feature set that your app and the GPU both support.